 The purpose of this memorandum is to provide guidance to the District Materials Offices and Project Engineers for reviewing documentation of materials accepted into construction and maintenance projects.
-These reviews are intended to determine compliance with the Contract Documents, prescribed methods of acceptance, sampling, testing and the requirements of Federal Regulation 23 CFR 637.
-The results of the District Materials Engineer’s (DME’s) final review of materials used provides the basis of certification of conformance with approved plans and Specifications by the Highway Division to the FHWA.
+These reviews are intended to determine compliance with the contract documents, prescribed methods of acceptance, sampling, testing and the requirements of Federal Regulation 23 CFR 637.
+The results of the District Materials Engineer’s (DME’s) final review of materials used provides the basis of certification of conformance with approved plans and specifications.

 To provide the following:

 · Guidelines for identifying projects that require materials auditing

 · Guidance for maintaining and disposition of project materials files

 · Identification of forms used in the materials review

 The District Materials Engineer will conduct a final review of materials used in all Interstate and Primary construction.